ahmedhesham99/Graduation-Project/README.md

 - Ability to: view,edit and delete crops and fertilizers
 - Ability to: view, accept,reject and waste food requests and update their status with the ability to add comments
-- Ability to: view, accept,reject and cancel Suppliers orders with the ability to add comments
+- Ability to: view, accept,reject and cancel Suppliers' orders with the ability to add comments
-- Ability to: view, accept,reject and cancel distributors orders with the ability to add comments
+- Ability to: view, accept,reject and cancel distributors' orders with the ability to add comments
 - Ability to: view,delete Suppliers and distributors

 ## What the app looks like